 CyberGhost also provides some (but not many) settings to mess around with to try to increase and/or unblock your connection.

-It’s not much but more than other name-brand VPNs like Avast.
+It’s not much but more than other name-brand VPNs like Avast but also not so much as to add a whole layer of complexity.

 Website / Transparency

-Though it’s not a “feature” necessarily, the CyberGhost website is worth a mention.
+Though it’s not a “feature” necessarily, the actual CyberGhost website is worth a mention.

 Like the user interface of the service itself, CyberGhostVPN.com is well-designed and user-friendly.
 It’s easy to find the information you need.